tuki0918/image-shield/README.md

 ### Shuffle + Encrypt (recommended)

-If you set the `secretKey`, the image blocks will be shuffled and then encrypted.
+If you set the `secretKey`, the image will be shuffled and then encrypted.

 **Encrypt**